Canadian Pacific Railway: Building the railway, 1881–1886

 By 1883, railway construction was progressing rapidly, but the CPR was in danger of running out of funds.
-In response, on 31 January 1884, the government passed the Railway Relief Bill, providing a further $22.5 million in loans to the CPR.
-The bill received royal assent on 6 March 1884.
+In response, on January 31, 1884, the government passed the Railway Relief Bill, providing a further $22.5 million in loans to the CPR.
+The bill received royal assent on March 6, 1884.

 In March 1885, the North-West Rebellion broke out in the District of Saskatchewan.
-Van Horne, in Ottawa at the time, suggested to the government that the CPR could transport troops to Qu'Appelle, Assiniboia, in 10 days.
+Van Horne, in Ottawa at the time, suggested to the government that the CPR could transport troops to Qu'Appelle in the District of Assiniboia in 10 days.
 Some sections of track were incomplete or had not been used before, but the trip to Winnipeg was made in nine days and the rebellion quickly suppressed.
-Perhaps because the government was grateful for this service, they subsequently reorganized the CPR's debt and provided a further $5 million loan.
+Controversially, the government subsequently reorganized the CPR's debt and provided a further $5 million loan.
 This money was desperately needed by the CPR.
-However, this government loan later became controversial.
-Even with Van Horne's support with moving troops to Qu'Appelle, the government still delayed in giving its support to CPR.
-This was due to Macdonald putting pressure on George Stephen for additional benefits.
-Stephen himself later did admit to spending $1 million between 1881 and 1886 to ensure government support.
-This money went to buying a £40,000 necklace for Lady MacDonald and numerous other "bonifications" to government members.
+Even with Van Horne's support with moving troops to Qu'Appelle, the government still delayed in giving its support to CPR, due to Macdonald pressuring George Stephen for additional benefits.

-On 7 November 1885, the last spike was driven at Craigellachie, British Columbia, making good on the original promise.
+On November 7, 1885, the last spike was driven at Craigellachie, British Columbia.
 Four days earlier, the last spike of the Lake Superior section was driven in just west of Jackfish, Ontario.
 While the railway was completed four years after the original 1881 deadline, it was completed more than five years ahead of the new date of 1891 that Macdonald gave in 1881.
-The successful construction of such a massive project, although troubled by delays and scandal, was considered an impressive feat of engineering and political will for a country with such a small population, limited capital, and difficult terrain.
-It was by far the longest railway ever constructed at the time.
-It had taken 12,000 men and 5,000 horses to construct the Lake section alone.

-Meanwhile, in Eastern Canada, the CPR had created a network of lines reaching from Quebec City to St. Thomas, Ontario, by 1885 – mainly by buying the Quebec, Montreal, Ottawa & Occidental Railway from the Quebec government and by creating a new railway company, the Ontario and Quebec Railway (O&Q).
+In Eastern Canada, the CPR had created a network of lines reaching from Quebec City to St. Thomas, Ontario, by 1885 – mainly by buying the Quebec, Montreal, Ottawa & Occidental Railway from the Quebec government and by creating a new railway company, the Ontario and Quebec Railway (O&Q).
 It also launched a fleet of Great Lakes ships to link its terminals.
-Through the O&Q, the CPR had effected purchases and long-term leases of several railways, and built a line between Perth, Ontario, and Toronto (completed on 5 May 1884) to connect these acquisitions.
-The CPR obtained a 999-year lease on the O&Q on 4 January 1884.
+Through the O&Q, the CPR had effected purchases and long-term leases of several railways, and built a line between Perth, Ontario, and Toronto (completed on May 5, 1884) to connect these acquisitions.
+The CPR obtained a 999-year lease on the O&Q on January 4, 1884.
 In 1895, it acquired a minority interest in the Toronto, Hamilton and Buffalo Railway, giving it a link to New York and the Northeast United States.